barrantes-sofiaanne/rclone-mysql-backup/README.md

-After `rclone sync`, the container verifies the remote destination reports the same **file count** and **total bytes** as the local backup directory (via `rclone lsf --recursive -l`).
+After `rclone sync`, the container verifies the remote destination reports the same **file count** and **total bytes** as the local backup directory (via `rclone size --json`, which returns the authoritative remote object count and total byte size as JSON: `{"count":N,"bytes":M,"sizeless":K}`).
 This confirms the objects are present and are not missing/truncated.

 This is **not** claimed to be full cryptographic verification of the remote
 copy: rclone's R2 listing does not expose a trustworthy remote SHA-256 of every